2023 Best Electrical Engineering Schools in the New England Region

 Read full report on Electrical Engineering at Northeastern University

-With a ranking of #6, Worcester Polytechnic Institute did quite well on this year’s best schools for electrical engineering students.
-WPI is a medium-sized private not-for-profit school located in the midsize city of Worcester.
+Worcester Polytechnic Institute did quite well in this year’s ranking of the best schools for electrical engineering students.
+It came in at #6 on the list.
+WPI is a moderately-sized private not-for-profit school located in the city of Worcester.

 The average amount in student loans that EE majors at WPI take out is $27,000.

 With a ranking of #8, Boston University did quite well on this year’s best schools for electrical engineering students.
-Located in the large city of Boston, Boston U is a private not-for-profit college with a fairly large student population.
+Located in the city of Boston, Boston U is a private not-for-profit college with a very large student population.

 On average, EE graduates from Boston U take out $26,802 in student loans while working on their degree.